 On Tuesday, 11 Jul 2017, during formation you were given a task to complete.
 Your task was to get packs of hydration powder for our squad from the water point.
 You failed to take action and instead argued with me, resulting in another OC having to complete your assigned task.
-You did not have a valid reason for your inaction, and our explanation was that your were "joking."
-You were verbally counseled by me at this time of the importance of following instructions in the field, and told in the future to promptly follow all orders.
+You did not have a valid reason for your inaction and your explanation later was that you were joking.
+You were verbally counseled by me at that time of the importance of following instructions in the field and told to promptly follow all orders in the future.

-On Wednesday, 12 Jul 2017, you were told to get in the prone and pull security repeatedly.
-At first you refused to get on the ground, and then you refused to get into the prone position, and instead were reclined against your rucksack.
+On Wednesday, 12 Jul 2017, you were told to get in the prone position and pull security repeatedly.
+At first you refused to get on the ground and then you refused to get into the prone position and instead reclined against your rucksack.
 When corrected as to what the prone position was, you refused to move and responded "give me peace."
-Only after your Team Leader and multiple of your team members also told you to get prone did you follow instructions, and then shortly afterwards went back to reclining against your bag while the rest of your squad remained prone.
+Only after your Team Leader and several of your team members also told you to get prone did you follow instructions, and then shortly afterwards went back to reclining against your bag while the rest of your squad remained prone.

-I and your Team Leader, OC M______ have made several attempts to speak to you regarding your substandard performance and insubordination, but at all times have been met with resistance.
-Culminating, on Thursday 13 Jul 2017, with your attempting to assign your Team Leader unrelated reading (AR 25-10, Reduction and Control of Information Transfer in an Emergency) during his attempts to address your behavior informally, and telling him that you refuse to speak to him.
+I and your Team Leader, OC M______ have made several attempts to speak to you regarding your substandard performance and insubordination but have been met with resistance each time.
+During our last attempt on Thursday, 13 Jul 2017, you tried to assign your Team Leader unrelated reading (AR 25-10, Reduction and Control of Information Transfer in an Emergency) during his attempts to address your behavior informally, and told him that you refused to speak to him.

 Finally you locked your door for over an hour (1800-1900) in contravention of OCS SOP, and refused to open it to speak to either your Team Leader or Squad Leader, and instead turned on music when your Team Leader was attempting to communicate instructions to you for the following day.